IVF Fundraising: Guide to Costs, Funding and Treatments

 Set your fundraising goal

 Behind every successful fundraising effort is a basic plan of action — and we’re here to help you choose your goals for your fundraiser.
 It begins with setting a goal amount.
-As with any medical procedure, it’s important to factor in the price tag of the procedure itself and all the smaller expenses that can really add up — including any unpaid time off work, expensive medications, transportation, copays, etc.
+As with any medical procedure, it’s important to factor in the price tag of the procedure itself and all the smaller expenses that can really add up — including any unpaid time off work, expensive medications and transportation etc.

 Tell your story honestly and clearly